serine/dotfiles/bash/README.md

 Some commands run by themselves, some commands run with arguments only, others can do either with and without arguments

-- `history` - is command you want to run to get a list of all of your previous commands.
-This is very handy
 - **Prompt** `$` - "a message or symbol on a screen to show that the system is waiting for input" This is your reference point !
 Wverything happens at the promps
 - `man` - manual, it give help (all possible) option for a given command e.g `man ls`